Active in New Hope, Pa.

 Format: Originally recorded on 2 sound discs.
 Reformatted in 2010 as 4 digital wav files.
 Duration is 2 hr., 57 min.

-Biographical/Historical Note: Mira Nakashima (1942- ) is a woodworker in New Hope, Penn.
+Biographical/Historical Note: Mira Nakashima (1942- ) is a woodworker in New Hope, Pennsylvania.
 Nakashima is the daughter of fellow woodworker, George Nakashima.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.